-Pradyuman murder case: Accused bus conductor Ashok Kumar released from jail, likely to file defamation case
+Ryan school murder case: Accused bus conductor Ashok Kumar released from jail, likely to file defamation case - Firstpost

-Ryan School bus conductor Ashok Kumar, earlier the prime accused in the murder Pradyuman Thakur, was released from jail on Wednesday, a day after a Gurugram-based district court granted him bail, media reports said.
+Ryan School bus conductor Ashok Kumar, earlier the prime accused in the murder of a Class 2 student, was released from jail on Wednesday, a day after a Gurugram-based district court granted him bail, media reports said.

 Bus conductor #Ashok released from Gurugram's Bhondsi jail #PradyumanMurderCase